 VCU’s School of Medicine does accept AP and CLEP credit to meet pre-medical course requirements if these are documented on an official transcript.
 Please note that lab credit will still be required and applicants may meet lab credit with the lab sections of advanced science courses or practical experience, such as documented relevant experience in a research lab.

 VCU offers an introduction to medicine course (offered as a topic under UNIV 291) every spring semester, which is focused on the VCU medical school application process with insight into medical career choices.
-Students should see their pre-professional health adviser for additional details.
+Students should see their academic adviser for additional details.

-For more information about the VCU School of Medicine, please visit their website.
+For more information about the VCU School of Medicine, visit their website.

 Prerequisites for the VCU School of Medicine

 & BIOZ 152